pi-hole/docker-pi-hole/README.md

 > [!CAUTION]
 >
 > ## !!!
-THE LATEST VERSION CONTAINS BREAKING CHANGES
+VERSJONS SINCE 2025.02.0 CONTAIN BREAKING CHANGES IF UPGRADING FROM 2024.07.0 OR OLDER
 >
 > **Pi-hole v6 has been entirely redesigned from the ground up and contains many breaking changes.**
 >